ccgilroy/ma-thesis/doc/ma_revisions/05_conclusions.md

 ## Findings

 It is premature to declare, as the *New York Times* has [@brown_gay_2007; @james_there_2017], that gay neighborhoods are going away.
 I find that gay neighborhoods were and are demographically and economically distinctive.
 They share commonalities with each other in what they look like, and in how they change over time.
 But I find no widespread evidence of assimilation in gay neighborhoods.
 Instead, I see some evidence of continuing differences.
-Evidence for a unique degree of advanced gentrification in gay neighborhoods is also limited, though changes in education and, to a lesser extent, income levels might ultimately undermine status of these places as gay neighborhoods.
+Evidence for a unique degree of advanced gentrification in gay neighborhoods is also limited.
+However, the moderate increases I observe in education and, to a lesser extent, income levels might ultimately undermine status of these places as gay neighborhoods.

 ## how does this connect to theory?

+Let's contrast this with expectations

+according to TGTG

+gay neighborhoods were uniquely attractive to the straights

+simultaneously less relevant to the gays

 ## what concerns remain?